fastlater/opendata-us-nij-rtcfc/README.md

 <a name="bq"></a>
 ### Google BigQuery
 [BigQuery](https://cloud.google.com/bigquery/) is a RESTful web service that enables interactive analysis of massively large dataset.
-See [product documentation](https://cloud.google.com/bigquery/docs/).
+You need a Google account to use BigQuery API, th eplatform being available for free or at costs based on your level of usage .fee See [product documentation](https://cloud.google.com/bigquery/docs/).

-* The cumulative version of the CFS is publicly available at [https://bigquery.cloud.google.com/dataset/mtna-opendata:nij_rtcfc](https://bigquery.cloud.google.com/dataset/mtna-opendata:nij_rtcfc)
+* We have loaded our current version ofthe cumulative CFS at [https://bigquery.cloud.google.com/dataset/mtna-opendata:nij_rtcfc](https://bigquery.cloud.google.com/dataset/mtna-opendata:nij_rtcfc)

 <a name="rds"></a>
 ### MTNA Rich Data Services (experimental)